AbsaOSS/ScAPI/README.md

 # ScAPI

 ### How to run api tests
-TBD - work in progress
+TODO - work in progress

 ### How to run unit tests
 Run unit tests from path `{project-root}`